 Purpose of the Collection

-The Davidson Library's composition studies collection's primary intent is to support Writing Program faculty's research and teaching needs related to interrogating and improving their practices in teaching academic and professional writing.
-The collection will also include resources to assist students in the mechanics of writing across the disciplines.
-For instance, style manuals, guides, and handbooks.
+<>This collection supports the Writing Program faculty's research and teaching needs related to interrogating and improving their practices in teaching academic and professional writing.
+The collection also includes resources to assist students in the mechanics of writing across the disciplines.
 Primary users of the collection are Writing Program faculty, lectures, teaching assistants and other members of the campus community seeking information or doing research related to writing, rhetoric and composition.

-Emphasis is on the United States, with limited coverage of Canada and Great Britain
+Emphasis is on the United States, with limited coverage of Canada and Great Britain.

 English language materials will be collected, unless particular items in other languages are specifically requested.

-Policy Last Updated: October 2004
+Policy Last Updated: June 2015